14 On-The-Go Healthy Snacks for Kids + Toddlers

 I tend to have 2 methods for packing snacks healthy snacks for my kids.

-Method 1 happens 5 minutes after we are supposed to leave for a playdate and I am frantically opening my cabinets and fridge and pulling out anything that can be categorized as a snack into an oversized tote that I double as a cooler.
+Happens 5 minutes after we are supposed to leave for a playdate and I am frantically opening my cabinets and fridge and pulling out anything that can be categorized as a snack into an oversized tote that I double as a cooler.
 Sometimes healthy snacks get tossed in, but most of the time it’s a variety of opened boxes of crackers, a rotten apple and a bunch of string cheese.
 It’s pretty much a hot mess.

-Method 2 is when I take all of 3 minutes and prepare a snack box for my toddler.
+When I take all of 3 minutes and prepare a snack box for my toddler.
 The snack box has 3-4 simple and healthy snacks that fit right into pre-portioned sections that are colorful and appealing to the eye.
 I had this small bento box already, but this system can take place in any container or in baggies.